Air pollution in Turkey

-Air pollution in Turkey is the most lethal of the nation's environmental issues, with almost everyone across the country exposed to more than World Health Organization guidelines.
+In Turkey, air pollution is the most lethal of the nation's environmental issues, with almost everyone across the country exposed to more than World Health Organization guidelines.
 Over 30,000 people die each year from air pollution-related illnesses; over 8% of the country's deaths.
+Air pollution is particularly damaging to children's health.
 Researchers estimate that reducing air pollution to World Health Organization limits would save seven times the number of lives that were lost in traffic accidents in 2017.